knot-51/audio-to-beep/README.md

-# audio-to-beep
+# Audio-to-Beep
 Extract dominant frequencies from audio(preferably a vocal only) and generate beep sounds.
-This is my final year project for Audio to Sheet Music Converter, it has not reached the sheet music part so it creates a beep instead.
+This is an early prototype for my final-year project, originally intended as an **Audio to Sheet Music Converter**.
+Since sheet music rendering is not yet implemented, the current version outputs beeps instead of musical notation.

 ## Features
 - Frequency detection using FFT